yang5hi/python-api-challenge/README.md

   * Southern Hemisphere - Cloudiness (%) vs. Latitude
   * Northern Hemisphere - Wind Speed (mph) vs. Latitude
   * Southern Hemisphere - Wind Speed (mph) vs. Latitude
+# Part II - VacationPy
+* Heat map that displacys the humidity for every city from Part I was created.
+* The city list is reduced to less than 10 based on weather conditions.
+* Google Places API was used to find the first hotel for each city located within 5000 meters of the city coordinates.
+* The hotels were plotted on top of the humidity heatmap with each pin containing the Hotel Name, City and Country.